 We could illustrate this with the US Capitol building's House and Senate wings.
-But let's start instead with one of the great old UK mansions which I have taken the liberty of chopping up and collapsing into a simpler structure with two clear wings and a connecting middle section.1
+But instead we will use a schematic version of a bicameral building, with two clear wings and a connecting middle section.

 The left wing from our point of view is the POPULATION ACCOUNTABILITY wing.
 And the right wing is the PERFORMANCE ACCOUNTABILITY wing.
 The middle section houses connecting hallways.